JamesHodgkins/OpenDraft/README.md

 ## Roadmap

-The following roadmap outlines the planned features for GreyhoundCAD:
+The following roadmap outlines the planned features for OpenDraft:

 1. Basic drawing tools (lines, circles, rectangles, etc.): The initial phase will focus on implementing essential drawing tools to enable users to create geometric shapes and objects.